Skip to content

 Args:

-u: Query points in ``[0, 1]^2`` (shape ``(m, 2)``).
+tau: Query points in ``[0, 1]^2`` with shape ``(m, 2)``.

 n_nodes: Number of Chebyshev nodes for the quadrature.